BrandonPacewic/pygpm/README.md

 # :open_file_folder: Git Project Manager

-A cross platform tool for managing a large number of git projects from the command line.
+A cross platform tool for managing a large number of GitHub projects from the command line.

 ## Features